firebase/genkit/docs/migrating-from-0.5.md

 ## 4. Defining flows and starting the flow server explicitly

-Now that you have a configured `genkit` instance, you will need to define your flows.
+Now that you have a configured `Genkit` instance, you will need to define your flows.
 All core developer-facing API methods like `defineFlow`, `defineTool`, and `onFlow` are now invoked through this instance.

 This is distinct from the previous way, where flows and tools were registered globally.